Penalties for Sex Offenses in Utah

 The magnitude of enticing a minor charge penalty is tied up to a couple of reasons.
 First, on establishing what happened and next find out what was possibly intended.
 In Utah, such offenses are treated as class A Class A misdemeanor.
 They carry a penalty of up to 1 year of jail time or a $2,500 fine for persons below 18 years.
 Adults caught guilty of enticing minors face jail time of 5 years, permanent criminal record and a possible fine of $5000 to $10,000.

 Whether found guilty of producing, distributing or creating child pornography, you face some charges ranging from imprisonment to harsh fines.
-Such charges are treated as a second-degree felony with a jail term of 6 months to 15 years.
+Such charges are treated as a second-degree felony with a prison term of 1 year to 15 years.
 You also stand to face fines of up to $10,000 if found guilty.

 Get a Free Case Evaluation from Wasatch Defense Lawyers for Sex Charges in Salt Lake City, UT